React-Automation-Studio/React-Automation-Studio/docs/migrate-from-V5-to-V6.md

 # Migrate to V6.0.0

-Only a minor migration is needed for V6.0.0 from V5.2.1.
+Whilst RAS V6.0.0 does include breaking changes.
+Only a minor migration is needed on the frontend for V6.0.0 from V5.2.1.

 This is mainly brought about by MUI V6.0.0.
 The main component that effects us is the SideDrawer component, as the ListItems have been updated to use the ListItemButton component.
 Any further changes from MUI can be fix from upgrade to V6.0.0 help: https://mui.com/material-ui/migration/upgrade-to-v6/

-In version  RAS V7.0.0, React 19.0.0 will deprecate the use of defaultProps, please use the default value in the function signature instead.
+Warning: React 19.0.0 will deprecate the use of defaultProps, please use the default value in the function signature instead.
 See
 <a href="https://react.dev/blog/2024/04/25/react-19-upgrade-guide">